 A lot of people have CBD for sleep if they struggle to get to or stay asleep.

 Some studies have indicated a link between CBD and better sleep, though research is still in its early stages and this area needs further investigation.

 Does this mean that CBD makes you sleep and therefore taking CBD oil and driving could impact your driving?
 The answer is no.

 Helping you get a good’s night sleep is not necessarily the same as making you sleepy.

-A recent literature review found that CBD is effective in reducing insomnia and promoting deeper REM sleep overnight, especially for people who suffer from insomnia because of anxiety.
+A recent literature review found that CBD is effective in promoting deeper REM sleep overnight.

 This is because when you regularly sleep better, with quality, REM sleep overnight, you will be more alert and refreshed during the day.
 In this way, taking CBD may actually make you feel less sleepy rather than more sleepy while driving.

 However, to understand why this is we need to learn a little bit about how CBD works.